 Every year marine species, from lobsters and fish to sea lions and birds, become trapped or entangled in lost, abandoned or discarded fishing gear.
 This "derelict gear" (fishing line, nets, and pots) continues to capture fish and wildlife while at sea, even if no fishermen retrieves the catch.
 Lost gear can also accumulate over time, creating islands of metal and rope.
 Storms move these masses across the ocean floor, scouring fragile habitats like coral reefs and sea grass beds.
 Floating masses foul both vessels and active fishing gear, adversely impacting maritime industries.

-The Fishing for Energy partnership works to address this problem in two ways: by providing commercial fishermen with no-cost opportunities to dispose of derelict and retired fishing gear, and by offering grant support for direct removal and assessment efforts.
+The Fishing for Energy partnership works to address this problem in two ways: by providing commercial fishermen with no-cost opportunities to dispose of derelict and retired fishing gear, and by offering grant support for gear innovations to prevent loss and reduce impact.
 By assisting in prevention and removal of derelict fishing gear, Fishing for Energy restores the quality of marine and coastal habitats and supports the communities and industries that rely on these resources.

 Funding priorities for this program include:

 - Disposal opportunities: provide collection bins at strategic ports for commercial fishermen to unload gear;